Volcanoes of Indonesia – Satellite images (Sentinel) 2020-2021

 Dieng Volcanic Complex (Dieng Plateau), Java

 8th September 2020.
-In the image many volcanic features can be easily spotted, as the Telaga Warna crater lakes, Merdada crater lake, Telaga Dringo and Bisma volcano.
+In the image many volcanic features can be easily spotted, as the Telaga Warna crater lakes, Merdada crater lake, Telaga Dringo and Bisma volcano.25 July 2021

 Egon volcano, Flores